Air Travel Tips for families traveling with the diabetes dragon

-If your family is travelling by air, you are likely to be subject to more security measures and have less freedom of movement (think delays on the tarmac, or re-routing due to weather).
-As a result, it is wise to consider the following guidelines.
+Travel can be stressful for anyone; travelling with a child with diabetes can add additional worry: What if we run into problems at airport security?
+Will they let me bring juice on board the plane?
+When travelling by air, you are likely to be subject to more security measures and have less freedom of movement (think delays on the tarmac, or re-routing due to weather).

 Tips for Air Travel (Airport Security):

 We are aware, however, that this can be a sticky situation, especially if you are travelling outside of Canada where your rights may differ.
 We recognize that faced with a decision to disconnect or be refused boarding for your flight, many of us may feel pressured to disconnect.
 If you encounter difficulties, asking to speak to a transportation security supervisor may help.
-In any case, we recommend that you know your rights, and then use your own judgement regarding whether or not to defend those rights in a given situation.
+In any case, if you know your rights, you can use your own judgement in a given situation on whether or not to defend those rights .

 - Liquids include items such as coffee, bottled water and shampoos.
 Gels are comprised of food items like jam, pudding and yogurt, and personal-care products like lipstick or hair styling gel.